 What is Methadone?

 Methadone is a powerful narcotic and can be very addictive.
-Methadone is typically prescribed to those with chronic pain from injuries and aids addicts in withdrawing from opiates
+Methadone is typically prescribed to those with chronic pain from injuries and aids addicts in withdrawing from opiates, such as heroin.
+When using methadone for detox, one addiction commonly becomes replaced by another addiction.

 - Runny nose